4" piece of fresh ginger root, unpeeled

 Add enough water to the beef shank, beef round, and chicken drummers to just cover.
 Bring to a boil and cook 2 minutes to release the scum/foam.
 Pour out the water and rinse off the meat and also the pot.

-Add toasted spices, charred ginger and onion.
+Add toasted spices, charred ginger and onion, rock sugar, fish sauce, and salt.
 Bring to a boil, then reduce heat to a simmer.
 Simmer on low heat, uncovered, for 3 hours.

 Cloves, fennel seed, coriander seed, black cardamom, black peppercorns, rock sugar, star anise, cinnamon sticks, fish sauce.